CNuge/alfie/README.md

 ### The alfie package

 For more control, the alfie package can be deployed from within Python.
-The package contains modules for: a kingdom-level classifion, fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.
+The package contains modules for: sequence classifion, fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.

 Deploying alife as a kingdom-level classifier from within Python is fairly simple.